ibaris/VaR/README.md

 * 'h': VaR calculated with the historical method,
 * 'p': VaR calculated with the parametric method,
 * 'mc': VaR calculated with the monte carlo method,
-* 'smv': VaR calculated with the stressed monte carlo method,
+* 'smc': VaR calculated with the stressed monte carlo method,

 ```python
 bth = var.backtest(method='h')